taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 The front of the research facility is teeming with protesters, who chant "Não sirva aos tiranos em órbita!" and "Educar crianças humanas, não máquinas corporativas!"

-**"...fifth day of violent demonstrations at the Laboratório Nacional de Biociências e Saúde Pública protesting the public research institution's collaboration with Space Consortium..."**
+**"...fifth day of *violent* demonstrations at the Laboratório Nacional de Biociências e Saúde Pública protesting the public research institution's *collaboration* with Space Consortium..."**

 Majhee sneaks into an alleyway to enter the research facility via a back door.

-**"...last week the space exploration conglomerate announced the first ever patent on a device made with synaptic thread technology, commonly known as SynTh..."**
+**"...who recently announced the first ever *patent* on a device made with the *traditionally open source* synaptic thread technology, commonly known as SynTh..."**

 ### Page 3

 Inside the research institute, we see a receptionist sitting behind a sealed glass window.
 Next to him is a decontamination chamber that all must pass thru in order to enter the research facility.

-**"...Space Consortium's actions have been publicly condemned by many researchers affiliated with the LNBSP(Laboratório Nacional de Biociências e Saúde Pública), including Dr. Majhee Suh, who was the first to cultivate stable thread-worms capable of spinning SynTh..."**
+**"...Space Consortium's actions have been publicly condemned by many researchers affiliated with the LNBSP..."**

+*LNBSP = Laboratório Nacional de Biociências e Saúde Pública*

+**"...including Dr. Majhee Suh, who was the first to cultivate stable thread-worms capable of spinning SynTh..."**

 Majhee: **"Mornin', Paulo!"**